 “In every job that must be done, there is an element of fun.
 You find the fun and—snap!—the job’s a game!” – Mary Poppins

 A simple formula to know whether it’s time to unlearn and relearn is to question yourself about the current doubtful situation.
-Ask yourself few questions and the answers will help you sort the issue.
+Such as: What’s going well?
+What’s not working well in my life?
+Am I creating purpose in my life?
+Are my goals aligned to my values?
+Etc. Ask yourself similar questions, and the answers will help you sort the issue.
 You will get an idea that it’s time to not repeat the same thing, but to try the one which is clearer, better and more interesting than the previous one.

 Be it a profession, relationship, friendship or family life- learning, unlearning and relearning is a vital part to make it last longer.